 Each increment here is $5,000.
 At this writing in 2014, the very most expensive schools top out at around $50,000 per year.

 Keep two things in mind about the costs listed here: First, there is a huge difference between in-state and out-of-state tuitions for state schools.
 For instance, the University of Iowa is a $+ school for Iowa residents, but tuition and fees for out-of-state students come to $27,000, making it a $$$+ school for non-residents.
 In general, out-of-state tuitions are about three times that of in-state tuitions.

 Another thing to keep in mind is that schools can offer scholarship and aid packages that drastically reduce student costs.
 If, for instance, you get an athletics scholarship, that can cut your tuitions costs in half or even to zero.
 Academic scholarships and aid packages to low-income families can also reduce costs.
 Even so, many students have to pay out of pocket, so these costs do provide some idea of the real range of costs you may be facing.

-Where do online schools fit in this guide?
+Where do online education costs fit in this guide?
 Traditional campus-based colleges and universities are increasingly offering online programs, and these typically are priced about the same as programs where students are on campus.
-For schools that focus exclusively on online education, their costs typically are in the $$ to $$+ range.
+Some schools focus exclusively on online teaching.
+The average cost of online colleges like these are typically in the $$ to $$+ range.

 Find scholarships for online students, click here.